Argentina strikes $65 bln debt deal to break deadlock

 BOND MARKETS CHEER The agreement helped lift sovereign bonds an average of over 8% following a rally on Monday in anticipation of a deal.

 The country had been at an impasse with creditors, which included big-name funds such as BlackRock and Ashmore , over revamping the debt.
-There was no immediate confirmation of an agreement from the main creditor groups, but investors were cheered.
+Investors were cheered by the announcement of an agreement.

 "It is something that the main bondholder groups can accept," said Graham Stock, an emerging markets strategist at creditor BlueBay Asset Management, who said the average net present value of the new offer was 54.8 cents on the dollar.
 "The economic situation in Argentina is very challenging and a key focus for us was to make sure there was sufficient cash flow relief for the government in the short-term to help the government address the economic fallout from coronavirus."